klevi43/GMFrontend/GMFrontend/README.md

 ### Current Features

 1. An animated nav bar
+2. Basic login page with login functionality

 ### Upcoming features

-1. Login page with login functionality
+1. Hero Section
+2. About Section
+3. Framer Motion animations

 ### How to contribute